holunda-io/camel-zeebe-legacy/README.md

 ### examples

-These will not get deployed to the repo, they are playgrounds to better understand itegration and can be used as a reference how to work with camel-zeebe in different scenarios.
+These will not get deployed to the repo, they are playgrounds to better understand integration and can be used as a reference how to work with camel-zeebe in different scenarios.

 TODO: currently, this is messy, most of it can be kicked out.